anderspippi/smelly/docs/overview.rst

 Creating tabs/windows
 -------------------------------

-kitty can be told to run arbitrary programs in new :term:`tabs <tab>`, :term:`windows <window>` or :term:`overlays <overlay>` at a keypress.
+smelly can be told to run arbitrary programs in new :term:`tabs <tab>`, :term:`windows <window>` or :term:`overlays <overlay>` at a keypress.
 To learn how to do this, see :doc:`here <launch>`.